pretix/pretix-docs/docs/guides/check-in/custom.md

 You cannot make any changes to the visualization itself.
 If you want to make any further changes to your rule, click the btn-icon:fa3-edit: Edit:.

+### Time and date restrictions

+Time and date restrictions and tolerances

 ## Applications

 This section guides you through some useful applications of custom check-in rules.